 Fortunately, there are a variety ways to curb iPhone usage, whether you prefer to simply talk to your kids, or implement software restrictions directly on the smartphone.
 Below are a few of our favorite methods, because no kid — or adult, for that matter — should waste the entirety of his or her day feverishly playing Pokemon Go or Super Mario Run.

 Talk to your children

 Start with a frank discussion with your child about the limits you are going to put in place.
-If your kid has been used to playing with your iPhone anytime she wants, and you suddenly grab it and say “Time’s up!” — well, you can imagine the ensuing temper tantrum that might follow.
-So, tell your child why you’ve decided to impose time limits to help him/her better understand that it’s in their best interest.
+If your kid has been used to playing with your iPhone anytime she wants, and you suddenly grab it and say “Time’s up!” — you can imagine the ensuing temper tantrum that might follow.
+So, tell your child why you’ve decided to impose these time limits to help him/her better understand that it’s in their best interest.

 Set rules and follow through

 Establish and maintain time restrictions.
 In the event you have a stubborn child who balks at the idea of limiting his or her time with the iPhone, stand firm in your resolve.
 Don’t waver or give in when your kids begin making a fuss or resort to begging and bargaining.
 Doing so will likely only encourage them to maintain this course of action even longer the next time around.
 Also, explain what the consequences will be if he or she disobeys your time limits, and be consistent and straightforward.